BradleyA/markit/README.md

 Answer one question over the phone by looking at the code; ***What version are you running?**

 ## Description
-markit is a bash script that adds two comment lines of metadata about file changes to all tracked modified files in your local Git repository.
+Markit is a bash script that adds two comment lines of metadata about file changes to all tracked modified files in your local Git repository.
 Then markit automates Git adding, commiting, tagging, and pushing those changed file(s) to either a **GitHub repository** or **Bitbucket repository** or **GitLab project**.
 This metadata allows any person to answer; What version are you running?

 Markit supports Semantic Versioning (MAJOR.MINOR.PATCH) and alphanumeric versioning.
 Markit will display the current version before prompting you to enter the next version.
 Markit includes the number of commits with the version in the file(s).
 I find this helpful when commiting several different changes while working on the same PATCH.

-If environment variable MARKITLOCAL is set to 1 (export MARKITLOCAL=1), markit adds two comment lines, commits modified tracked file(s) in your local Git repository, but does not push to remote Git repository.
+If environment variable MARKITLOCAL is set to 1, markit adds two comment lines, commits modified tracked file(s) in your local Git repository, but does not push to remote Git repository.
 I find this helpful when working without network access to a remote Git repository.
+If using the bash shell, enter; 'export MARKITLOCAL=1' on the command line to set the MARKITLOCAL environment variable to '1'.
+Use the command, 'unset MARKITLOCAL' to remove the exported information from the MARKITLOCAL environment variable.
+You are on your own defining environment variables if you are using other shells.

 The comment lines include: